It4innovations/snailwatch/docs/deploy-overview.rst

 | `DB_DIR` is a directory where the MongoDB storage will be placed.

 The server will be available at port 5000 and the dashboard at port 3000 on localhost.
-You can change these ports by using environment variables `SERVER_PORT` and `DASHBOARD_PORT` when launching the compose script.
+You can change these ports by passing the environment variables `SERVER_PORT` and `DASHBOARD_PORT` to the compose script.

 For more advanced deployment options and additional configuration, check the :doc:`server <server-deploy>` and :doc:`dashboard <dashboard-deploy>` deployment